Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-This category of attacks uses a reflecting surface to prevent legitimate signals from reaching the victim receiver in the ground segment.
-This category can be further divided into three sub-categories: Chaff, EM signal, and Signal Hijacking.
+These attacks use a reflecting surface to prevent legitimate signals from reaching the victim receiver in the ground segment.
+These attacks can be further divided into three attacker capabilities: {\em Chaff}, {\em EM signal}, and {\em Signal Hijacking}.

-{\bf (2.1) Chaff Attacks}.
-These attacks \cite{payne2006principles} can be waged by attackers on Earth, using a large number of small reflecting surfaces, or chaff, which resemble the shape of a cloud, to target a certain type of ground segment receivers (i.e., where the target signal is the attack {\em entry point} and the target radar receiver is the attack {\em impact point}.
+{\bf (Electromagnetic Attacker Capability 2.1) Chaff Attacks}.
+These attacks \cite{payne2006principles} can be waged by attackers on Earth, using a large number of small reflecting surfaces, or chaff, which resemble the shape of clouds, to target a certain type of ground segment receivers.
+The target signal is the attack {\em entry point} and the target radar receiver is the attack {\em impact point}.
 Note that a radar is a ground segment infrastructure which is used to determine the distance to space objects (including spacecraft and debris).
 A radar transmits an EM signal to a space object and measures the time it takes for the scattered signal (i.e., the portion of the transmitted signal that bounces off the space object) to reach back to the radar.
 Note that the chaff cloud floating between the radar and the space object in question reflects the transmitted signal back to the radar.
-To wage this attack, the attacker must be able to use a vehicle (e.g., aircraft \cite{kim2023chaff, pandey2013modeling}) to deploy a cloud of shafts.
-The consequence of this attack is that the target radar system cannot determine the orbit of the space object in question.
+To wage these attacks, the attacker must be able to use a vehicle (e.g., aircraft \cite{kim2023chaff, pandey2013modeling}) to deploy a cloud of shafts.
+The consequence of these attacks is that the target radar system cannot determine the orbit of the space object in question.

-{\bf (2.2) EM Signal Attacks}.
-This attack \cite{rawlins2022death} can be waged from the space segment and uses a malicious signal to target a receiver in the ground segment, which is both the attack {\em entry point} and the attack {\em impact point}.
-This attack is incorporated into our taxonomy because it can be waged from space.
-This attack is applicable when the target receiver in the ground segment receives the legitimate signal from a GEO satellite.
-To wage this attack, the attacker must use a LEO satellite to transmit a malicious signal with a very low angular separation between the legitimate signal and the malicious signal.
-The consequence of this attack is that the target receiver in the ground segment cannot differentiate the legitimate signal from the malicious signal.
+{\bf (Electromagnetic Attacker Capability 2.2) EM Signal Attacks}.
+These attacks \cite{rawlins2022death} can be waged from the space segment and use a malicious signal to target a receiver in the ground segment, which is both the attack {\em entry point} and the attack {\em impact point}.
+These attacks are incorporated into our taxonomy because they can be waged from space.
+These attacks are applicable when the target receiver in the ground segment receives the legitimate signal from a GEO satellite.
+To wage these attacks, the attacker must use a LEO satellite to transmit a malicious signal with a very low angular separation between the legitimate signal and the malicious signal.
+The consequence of these attacks is that the target receiver in the ground segment cannot differentiate the legitimate signal from the malicious signal.